 People agree that their loneliness is a factor that they put themselves into gambling and sports betting.

 Betting on matches gives them the opportunity to have conversation and connection with new people.
 Some take sports betting to get rid of their tiring routines.
 This psychological factor draws sports betting to a different level.

-Adrenaline rush is yet another kind of psychological factor.
-The uncertainty of winning a bet makes some people get an adrenaline rush, they start putting higher capital into risk.
+The adrenaline rush is yet another kind of psychological factor.
+The uncertainty of winning a bet makes some people get an adrenaline rush; they start putting higher capital into risk.

 Extreme cases, as you must have found irrational, is an outcome of this thrill-derived mentality of a few bettors.

 They keep this illegal business going.
 Some bettors ‘bet’ on the fact that after putting money on some match, even the most boring part of the game becomes so interesting and thrilling.
-This is the reason half if the times, which encourages them into betting.
+This is the reason half of the time, encourages them to bet.

 But the main reason is the monetary factor that motivates most of the betting and gambling business.